This user guide provides detailed instructions on how to install and use Reqvire effectively.

 reqvire lint --fix

-Note: Only auto-fixable issues (like redundant verify or redundant direct chain hierarchical relations) will be fixed.
+Note: Only auto-fixable issues (like redundant verify relations, redundant direct chain hierarchical relations, or redundant hierarchical attachments) will be fixed.
 Issues marked as requiring manual review (auditable) must be addressed manually.

 JSON Output